-The Social Security tax is one component of what is known as the FICA payroll tax.
-The other component is the Medicare tax, which applies to every dollar of an employee's wages, salaries, etc. In other words, there is no wage limit or cap for the Medicare tax.
+The Social Security tax is one of the two components of the FICA payroll tax.
+The other component is the Medicare tax, which applies to every dollar of an employee's earnings.
+(In other words, there is no wage limit or cap for the Medicare tax.)

 In addition to the employee's Social Security tax, there is also an employer's Social Security tax.